datanav/docs/configuration.rst

      -
      - Yes

+   * - ``set_initial_offset``
+     - Enum<String>
+     - This property specifies when the sink should set the initial offset on its dataset.

+       When the initial offset is set then the dataset is considered to be *populated*.

+       - ``if-source-populated`` (the default) means that the pipe will set the initial offset when the source is populated and the pipe has consumed all the source entities.
+This is a very useful default as the populated flag will propagate automatically downstream once datasets get populated upstream.
+       - ``never`` means that the pipe will never set the initial offset.
+       - ``always`` means that the pipe will always set the initial offset when the pipe completed successfully.
+       - ``initially`` means that the pipe will set the initial offset at the start of the pump run.

+     - ``if-source-populated``
+     -

    * - ``indexes``
      - String or Array
      - If set to ``"$ids"`` then an index on the ``$ids`` property will be automatically